Dave031387/BasicDI/README.md

 ## Scoped Dependencies
 As the name implies, scoped dependencies are dependencies that are resolved within a given scope.
 Each active scope keeps track of its own copies of its resolved scoped dependencies.

 Within a scope, a scoped dependency acts similar to a singleton dependency.
 The first time a particular scoped dependency type is resolved in the scope, a new instance of the resolving object is created and returned.
-A reference to the resolving object is also saved in the corresponding ***IScope*** object which is held by the ***IContainer*** object.
-Each time after the first time that particular dependency type is resolved, the saved reference is returned to the caller.
-If two scopes are active at the same time and a given scoped dependency type is requested in each scope, then a new instance of the resolving object will be created in each scope.
+A reference to the resolving object is also saved in the corresponding
+***IScope*** object which is held by the ***IContainer*** object.
+Each additional time that particular dependency type is resolved in a given scope, the saved reference is returned to the caller.

+If two scopes are active at the same time and a given scoped dependency type is requested in each scope, a new instance of the resolving object will be created in each scope.

 Before you can resolve scoped dependencies you must first create the dependency scope.
 This is done by calling the ***CreateScope()*** method on the ***Container*** class.